elixir-europe/elixir-smp-lesson/episodes/stage3_application.md

 >
 > *Exercise*:
 >
-> Go to the workspace you just created in the [SMW](https://smw.ds-wizard.org/) and complete the previous questions for a piece of software.
+> Go to the project in the [SMW](https://smw.ds-wizard.org/) and complete the previous questions for a piece of software.